IEntin/ClientServer/docs/README.md

 4GB RAM\
 4 cores

-Note: current gcc versions have well documented problems with sanitizers.\
+Note: current gcc versions have well documented problems with thread sanitizer.\
-For this reason all sanitized builds are built by clang++.\
+For this reason all TSAN builds are made by clang++.\
 This limitation will be removed as soon as new versions of gcc/g++ are available.

 Any distribution and/or version supporting C++20 is expected to work as well.